Why Do Cats Like Beards As Much As They Do?

 Then the reactions to the photos of men were noted.
 An interesting discovery in their research was that long beards attracted the most negative reactions from cats in the study.
 The study is small, however, so there is further room for more research to look into this topic.

-I Want My Cat To Stop Licking My Beard, Mustache, And Hair
+I Want My Cat To Stop Licking My Beard, Mustache, and Hair

 This can be a little tricky but can be achieved.
 The main goal is to redirect the grooming behavior into other activities, so you could choose to cuddle them instead, play with a toy, or try training a new skill.
 Cats are intelligent and will get used to the swap of activities easily.